mytalbot/tiefightR/README.md

 **Preference tests** are a straightforward approach in asking the appraisal of different goods.
-To gain a better understanding of the valence of choices made, however, there is a demand for sophisticated tests which allow estimating the strength of the respective preferences.
+To gain a better understanding of the valence of choices made, however, there is a demand for sophisticated tests that allow estimating the strength of the respective preferences.
-The number of commodities presented at the same time is, however, limited and in classical test settings, usually only two options are presented.
+The number of commodities presented at the same time is, however, limited, and in classical test settings, usually, only two options are presented.
 Here, we evaluate the option of combining multiple binary choices to rank preferences among a larger number of commodities.
 In the case of continuous data, ties are introduced when the same amount of